 It is technically possible to install IRIS on a computer that's running a Windows operating system other than those listed above.
-However, because the P-TAC Center hasn't tested IRIS on other operating systems, the IRIS Help Desk may have difficulty assisting you if you encounter problems with such an installation.
+However, because PrepToolkit staff have not tested IRIS on other operating systems, the IRIS Help Desk may have difficulty assisting you if you encounter problems with such an installation.